Early Results from GLASS-JWST. I: Confirmation of Lensed $z\geqslant7$ Lyman-Break Galaxies Behind the Abell 2744 Cluster With NIRISS: Introduction

 Importantly, one major limitation of $z\geqslant7$ galaxy studies is the near exclusivity of redshift determinations through bright emission lines, i.e., Ly$\alpha$ and [\OIII] 88 $\mu$m.
 However, as one enters the reionization era, Ly$\alpha$ becomes a biased tracer of exceptional systems and environments due to its attenuation by a neutral IGM.
 FIR lines, in contrast, have only been observed in the most luminous, dusty, and star-forming systems \citep[e.g., ][]{laporte17,bouwens21_rebels}.
-As such, a large and key population of LBGs that generally do not show Ly$\alpha$ emission \citep{giavalisco02,shapley11} currently lack spectroscopic confirmations, potentially skewing our understanding of galaxy properties and our interpretation of the reionization process and its main drivers. \jwst's unrivaled sensitivity and spectroscopic capabilities thus offer an unprecedented opportunity to confirm redshifts for this missing sample through continuum measurements (independently of Ly$\alpha$), paving the way for subsequent characterization of ISM conditions, stellar population properties, and impact on the surrounding IGM for a representative population of galaxies.
+As such, a large and key population of LBGs that generally do not show Ly$\alpha$ emission \citep{giavalisco02,shapley11} currently lack spectroscopic confirmations, potentially skewing our understanding of galaxy properties and our interpretation of the reionization process and its main drivers.
+Grism spectroscopy with \hst\ has shown promise for high redshift studies \citep{watson15,schmidt16,treu15,oesch16,hoag18}, however \hst's instruments lack the sensitivity required for systematic confirmations of $z\geqslant7$ populations. \jwst's unrivaled sensitivity and spectroscopic capabilities thus offer an unprecedented opportunity to confirm redshifts for this missing sample through continuum measurements (independently of Ly$\alpha$), paving the way for subsequent characterization of ISM conditions, stellar population properties, and impact on the surrounding IGM for a representative population of galaxies.

-To this end, the GLASS-JWST-ERS program \citep[ERS 1324, PI Treu;][]{treu22} represents one of the very first and deepest extragalactic data sets of the Early Release Science (ERS) campaign, targeting the Frontier Fields Abell 2744 galaxy cluster with NIRISS and NIRSpec spectroscopy over the bulk of the cluster and NIRCam wide-filter imaging over essentially novel parallel fields.
-For studies of high redshift galaxies, the central cluster contains over 50 previously identified $z\geqslant7$ young galaxy candidates (e.g., \citealt{zheng14,zitrin14,castellano16,ishigaki18,leung18,shipley18,bouwens22}) including faint lensed galaxies and a potential $z\sim8.4$ protocluster of which only one has thus far been spectroscopically confirmed \citep[YD4; ][]{laporte17}.